usnistgov/5gdeploy/trafficgen/README.md

 `./compose.sh list-pdu` command prints a TSV document that lists all established PDU sessions.
 The information is gathered by executing `ip addr show` in each UE container, and then matching the interface IP addresses against UE subnets defined for Data Networks.
+For UERANSIM, the `ps-list` command output is also taken into consideration to distinguish which UE owns each IP address.
-If a UE container runs multiple UEs (e.g. UERANSIM), the report would be imprecise because this command cannot identify which UE owns each IP address.
+If a UE container runs multiple UEs (other than UERANSIM), the report would be imprecise because this command cannot identify which UE owns each IP address.

 ## nmap